DriedGlaze/rockpaperscissors/README.md

-# rockpaperscissors
-Rock Paper Scissors game made in python
+Rock paper scissors made in python the long way idk if there was any way to make this shorter lol